-Kepler’s RBI single gives Twins 6-5 win vs. Tigers in 10
+Kepler’s RBI single gives Twins 6-5 win vs Tigers in 10

 Robbie Grossman’s pinch-hit, two-run homer tied the game for the Tigers with one out in the ninth after Twins All-Star closer Taylor Rogers exited with a sprained left middle finger.
 Alex Colomé completed the walk to Jeimer Candelario, and Grossman hit the first pitch he saw for a high fly to left that landed just beyond the limestone facade.

-Michael Pineda pitched six smooth innings for the Twins in his final start before the trade deadline.
-Pineda held the Tigers scoreless until a two-out, two-run shot by Miguel Cabrera, career homer No. 495 for the two-time AL MVP.
+Pineda pitched six smooth innings for the Twins in his final turn before the trade deadline.
+He held the Tigers scoreless until a two-out, two-run shot by Miguel Cabrera, career homer No. 495 for the two-time AL MVP.

 Pineda had six strikeouts, with five hits and no walks allowed.
 The burly right-hander is one of several veterans on expiring contracts being shopped around this week, with the two-time defending AL Central champions Twins in last place.

+“I’m not thinking about trades or whatever.
+This is my house.
+I want to stay here,” Pineda said.

-Brent Rooker and Josh Donaldson homered and Mitch Garver doubled twice against Tigers starter Matt Manning, driving in Donaldson in the second and scoring on a single by Miguel Sanó in the fourth.
+Brent Rooker and Josh Donaldson homered and Garver doubled twice against Tigers starter Matt Manning, scoring on a single by Miguel Sanó in the fourth.
 Rooker took Manning deep to start the sixth and snap a 2-all tie, reaching the third deck above left field for the second straight game.
 The homer was projected at 460 feet.

 Manning was pulled after walking Jorge Polanco, and then Donaldson crushed an 0-1 slider from José Cisnero — watching it sail into the second deck behind center field for his 16th homer.